-Early Tang vessels includes ewers with the 6 faceted spout, plate and bowls with solid disc shape base, yu bi base (ie solid base with a hole at the centre) and some with wide and short footring.
-The plate and bowls are fired using stacking method.
+Early Tang vessels included ewers with the 6 faceted spout, plate and bowls with solid disc shape base, yu bi base (ie solid base with a hole at the centre) and some with wide and short footring.
+The plate and bowls were fired using stacking method.
 Traces of the clay lumps used to support the footring or outer base are visible on the base of the foot, outer and inner base.
 The vessels were fired without saggars and the glaze is dull with most having a greenish yellowish, yellowish hue and some greyish green hue.
 The paste of the area outside the clay lump mark has a reddish hue.

 Yue Vessels exhibited in Cixi Museum

-Yue jars from the Belitung shipwreck
+Yue jars with carved decoration from the Belitung shipwreck

 "The misty scenery of late autumn appears when the Yue kilns are open,